KennethJLai8/RPG/README.md

    - Composite

-   - We will use this design pattern to design various characters, armor with similar features.
-There might be a lot of redundancy when creating similar            characters, armor.
+   - We will use this design pattern to design various characters and armor with similar features.
+There might be a lot of redundancy when creating similar          characters andarmor.
 With the composite design pattern, we can implement shared features among created objects with an option to add unique features.
-For        example, we are anticipating creating various characters with different attributes.
+For example, we are anticipating creating various characters with different attributes such as a knight and a wizard.

    - Strategy